1. It’s seriously never too early to learn

 So, how do you teach financial literacy to a three-year-old?
 Forget the stock market and start with the classics: Money doesn’t grow on trees.

-You can explain to young children that spending isn’t as easy as tapping that card everywhere you go.
+You can play fun, educational board games with them, like Monopoly and Life, and explain that spending isn’t as easy as tapping that card everywhere you go.
 It takes hard work to earn money, so you shouldn’t spend frivolously.

 2. Teach the value of saving — even $1

-As soon as they’re old enough to understand, start teaching your kids the value of saving.
+As soon as they’re old enough to understand, start teaching your kids how to prioritize saving over spending.

-Buffett wastes no time teaching the children in Secret Millionaires Club about interest.
+Buffett wastes no time teaching the children in his animated series Secret Millionaires Club about interest.

 “Saving even a little bit of money on a regular basis pays off,” he says.
 “Instead of spending money on a soda, which you don’t really need, put it in savings, and it will make even more money for you by earning interest.”

 But lessons from cartoons only go so far — your kids could use some hands-on experience to be better savers.
-You can get them their very own savings account and debit card with a new service called Greenlight.
+You can get them their very own savings account and debit card.

 You can use an app to assign chores, set up automatic deposits for their allowance and even deposit parent-provided interest.
 They’ll be able to see how much money they’re making and saving — but don’t worry, Greenlight gives you ultimate control over how much they can spend with the card and where.